Duolingo Review - Does It Actually Work? | 2023 (with Product Images)

 - A smooth, easy-to-use interface that’s manageable for tech newbies

 - Continuous motivational features including your daily streak, the life system, XP, badges, and in-game currency

-- Makes education fun with a series of entertaining tasks, lessons, and skills
+- Makes education fun and competitive with a series of entertaining tasks, lessons, and skills

-- Weekly league allows you to compete with friends and strangers and rank up when you do well
+- The weekly users league allows you to compete with friends and strangers and rank up when you do well

 - Returns to old lessons and reminds you of existing knowledge - follows a spiral syllabus